-Modi’s visit will set the tone for India’s engagement with Trump administration
+Modi’s Visit Will Set the Tone for India’s Engagement with Trump Administration

-Prime Minister Narendra Modi’s visit to United States from June 25-26 is being watched with anticipation, coloured by growing concerns at the continued unpredictable pronouncements and decisions of the Donald Trump administration, and the need to understand the new paradigm for the bilateral relationship, including in the context of the rapidly and significantly changing global order.
+Prime Minister Narendra Modi’s visit to United States from June 25-26 is being watched with anticipation, colored by growing concerns at the continued unpredictable pronouncements and decisions of the Donald Trump administration, and the need to understand the new paradigm for the bilateral relationship, including in the context of the rapidly and significantly changing global order.

 This will be the Prime Minister’s fifth US visit since his election in 2014.
 Each of the previous visits had a unique character.

-The second, a year later, was marked by a similar diaspora interaction on the West Coast in San Jose, but defined by his meetings with CEOs of Apple, Microsoft, Facebook, Google, Qualcomm, Cisco, Adobe, Tesla, and recognition of the deep interlinkages between US digital technology sector and Indian origin entrepreneurs and technology workers.
-Earlier, in January 2015, President Barack Obama had visited India as chief guest on Republic Day, the first for a US President.
+The second, a year later, was marked by a similar diaspora interaction on the West Coast in San Jose, but defined by his meetings with CEOs of Apple, Microsoft, Facebook, Google, Qualcomm, Cisco, Adobe, Tesla, and recognition of the deep interlinkages between U.S. digital technology sector and Indian origin entrepreneurs and technology workers.
+Earlier, in January 2015, President Barack Obama had visited India as chief guest on Republic Day, the first for a U.S. president.